 Remember the Ones Who Will Remember You

-Some people turn to any one of numerous online will-drafting services, or buy will-drafting software in an effort to save time or money.
-Problems can arise when a cookie-cutter document fails to provide for the many circumstances that can turn a simple probate into a lengthy court battle.
+Some people turn to one of numerous online will drafting services or buy will drafting software in an effort to save time or money.
+However, serious problems can arise.
+A cookie cutter document fails to provide for the many circumstances that can turn a simple probate into a lengthy court battle.

 The language of inheritance law can be archaic and confusing.
 Terms can have meanings unfamiliar even to an well-educated person.
 Here’s a brief guide to definitions of frequently used inheritance law terms:

 - Administrator: A person authorized to manage and settle an estate when none is named in a will or when the named executor is unwilling or unable.
 More formally called an “administrator cum testamento annexo.”

 - Bequest: A clause in a will directing disposition of personal property.

 - Decedent: A person who dies, with or without a will.